 - June 12, 2013 - Opinion Regarding Chapter 9 Order for Relief (49 page PDF file)

 - Written Opinion of Judge Christopher M. Klein ruling of April 1, 2013

 With the bankruptcy petition approved, the City will focus on continuing to work with creditors toward a Plan of Adjustment.
 The Plan of Adjustment, which must be confirmed by the court, confirms the terms and conditions of payment of debt with the limited financial resources available.
 The restructuring of debt and other City obligations is essential to restoring fiscal health and moving the City forward to a sustainable future.

 The Stockton City Council approved a Pendency Plan on June 26, 2012.
 The Pendency Plan is essentially the budget and the financial plan that is followed for the day-to-day operations of the City while in bankruptcy.
-It identifies what expenditures will be reduced or suspended.
+It identifies reduced or suspended expenditures.
 The City will continue to pay employees, vendors and service providers.
 The focus of the City's plan is the restructuring of above market pay and benefits and unsustainable long term debt.

 Majority of City's Budget Not Part of Bankruptcy